wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/2-get-started.md

 > [!div class="mx-imgBorder"]
 > [![open the Dynamic content menu and  click Expression](../media/write-expression-ss.png)](../media/write-expression-ss.png#lightbox)

-In the formula box you will then write your expression by combining one or more functions.
+In the formula box, you will then write your expression by combining one or more functions.
 Before you learn about the different types of functions and their usage, there are some commonalities you should learn first.
-Function names are not case sensitive.
+Function names are not case-sensitive.

-Pro tip: Notice in the screenshot that we used a *Manually trigger a flow* trigger and a *Compose* action.
+Pro tip: Notice in the screenshot that we used a Manually triggers a flow* trigger and a *Compose* action.
 This allows you to have a simple setup for writing and testing your expressions without worrying about other inputs or actions.
-Use this setup to follow along in this app or anytime you want to try something new out.
+Use this setup to follow along in this app or anytime you want to try out something new.

 ## Auto suggest, hints, and links in the formula bar